okuoku/yuni/doc/PortingNotes.markdown

 Racket requires `#!r6rs` for each R6RS styled library so we have to generate import stub for each libraries.
 See R7RS section below.

+For "Minimal" installation of Racket, Yuni will require `r6rs-lib` and `srfi-lib` packages.

 * SRFI-0 is not implemented at all on (racket-srfi i0)

 ## Guile